GIs OVERWHELMED BY DACHAU CONCENTRATION CAMP HORRORS

 U.S. soldiers execute SS prisoners in Dachau's coal yard, April 29, 1945Dachau concentration camp liberation: Bodies of Death Heads SS men killed at Dachau

-Left: Thrown off balance by the sight of starvation, cruelty, bestiality, and death all around them on the day of Dachau’s liberation, a small group—no more than 10 strong—from the 45th (Thunderbird) Infantry Division, brandishing rifles, pistols, and a BAR 30‑caliber machine gun, summarily executed at least 17 Schutzstaffel (SS) and assorted German military prisoners.
-Totaling around 100 prisoners standing against an 8‑ft/2.4‑m stucco wall in a coal yard next to the prisoner camp’s heating plant, the dying and wounded collapsed to the ground.
+Left: Thrown off balance by the sight of starvation, cruelty, bestiality, and death all around them on the day of Dachau’s liberation, a small group—no more than 10—from the 45th (Thunderbird) Infantry Division, brandishing rifles, pistols, and a BAR 30‑caliber/7.62‑millimeter machine gun, summarily executed at least 17 Schutzstaffel (SS) and assorted German military prisoners.
+Totaling around 100 prisoners standing against an 8‑foot/2.4‑meter stucco wall, the dying and wounded collapsed to the ground in a coal yard next to the prisoner camp’s heating plant.
 (Click here to read more about this terrible incident in Alex Kershaw’s The Liberator: One World War II Soldier’s 500‑Day Odyssey from the Beaches of Sicily to the Gates of Dachau.)
 Cheers rang out from thousands of camp onlookers.
 Many of them beat SS guardsmen, informers, and prison trustees known as Kapos (inmates who were given privileges in exchange for supervising prisoner work gangs) to bloody pulps or to death with fists, sticks, and shovels.
 Few of their liberators intervened in the revenge killings.
 A private with the Thunderbirds recalled liberation day: “I don’t think there was a guy who slept that night, and I don’t think there was a guy who didn’t cry openly that night.”

 Right: Bodies of SS personnel laid out alongside a road in Dachau concentration camp, April 29, 1945.
 The SS-Totenkopfverbaende (SS-TV; lit.
 “Death’s Head Units”) was the brutal and fanatical SS organization responsible for administering Nazi concentration and extermination camps.
 SS men and women had the assistance of Kapos and Jewish Sonderkommandos, the latter helping with the disposal of bodies and other tasks.
 SS persons and their non-SS camp adjutants bore the brunt of inmate revenge after many of their colleagues fled their beleaguered posts as Allied forces rapidly approached their camps.